-New Year’s resolutions, the most wished for is ” to lose weight” That is most always what people want to do in the United states anyway.
+New Year’s resolution, the most wished for is ” to lose weight” That is almost always what people want to do in the United States anyway.

 In the US we sing “Auld Lang Syne” as the ball falls to greet the New Year.
 This country also celebrates by shopping for holiday gifts online for family and friends.

 Was Jesus a Jew?